MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OabVirtualDirectory.md

 ```

 ### -BasicAuthentication
-!!!
-Exchange Server 2010, Exchange Server 2013

-The BasicAuthentication parameter specifies whether Basic authentication is enabled on the OAB virtual directory.
-This parameter can be used with the WindowsAuthentication parameter.

-!!!
-Exchange Server 2016

 The BasicAuthentication parameter specifies whether Basic authentication is enabled on the virtual directory.
 Valid values are:

 - $true: Basic authentication is enabled.
 This is the default value.